 On, 19 June 2021 the Government announced funding to East Riding of Yorkshire Council to support those most in need with the cost of food, energy (Heating, cooking, lighting), water bills (including sewerage) and other essentials.
 The aim is to give vulnerable households and families with children particularly affected by the pandemic where alternative sources of assistance may be unavailable.

-Due to the limited nature of the funding available, East Riding of Yorkshire Council will implement the Winter Grant Scheme as a discretionary scheme in a phased approach, until the one-off funding has been fully utilised.
+Due to the limited nature of the funding available, East Riding of Yorkshire Council opened a time limited application process until, 31 August 2021

 Who can claim this funding?

 Eligible households must meet all of the qualifying criteria, as follows: